ElenaKostochka/Data-Structures-Indexing-Cleaning-Data-Math/README.md

 # Data-Structures-Indexing-Cleaning-Data-Math
-Data for identifying the top 5 transactions and data visualization is taken from open sources.
+"identifying the top 5 transactions and data visualization" demostrate data manipulation and data visualization using pandas, NumPy, matplotlib, and seaborn.
+Simple and fast option.
+The data are taken from open sources.
 You can download it: https://drive.google.com/file/d/1Ca3oa1msJCfIeb1Ahfgjc4-WCl_FUdKo/view?usp=sharing
 Task: determine the top 5 popular transactions by frequency of occurrence and visualize the results.
 The presentation contains three visualization options: in the form of a pie chart with a table of code decoding,  in the form of a summary table with shares for each type of transaction and a bar chart.